-The Festival produces an iconic diamond sticker to celebrate each event.
+The festival produces an iconic diamond sticker to celebrate each event.

-Only a limited number of stickers are printed each year making them collector’s items.
+The sticker represents Utes travelling to Deniliquin, a limited number of stickers are printed each year making them collector’s items.

 These diamond stickers can only be put on Utes – they must not be stuck to sedans, trailers, vans, or motorhomes!

 The sticker changes colour each year.
-The original yellow stickers can still be seen on vehicles around Australia despite being 17 years old!
+The original yellow stickers can still be seen on vehicles around Australia despite being 23 years old!

 OUR FABULOUS SUPPORT

-The Festival would not be where it is today without such fantastic support.
+The festival would not be where it is today without such fantastic support.

 The event also generates money for community groups, who are paid for their services at the event, or operate catering sites as their major fundraiser for the year to continue to develop their club facilities.

-The Festival is a major supporter of Deniliquin’s businesses, and more than $1 million is spent in businesses or employing contractors to put on the event each year.
+The festival is a major supporter of Deniliquin’s businesses, and more than $1 million is spent in businesses or employing contractors to put on the event each year.